 Now, let’s dig deeper into the difference between AC and DC generators and learn about their use.
 Then, you’ll be able to decide which one suits your needs:

 - The Design and Mechanism

 AC vs. DC: The Design and Mechanism

-The Diff BW AC and DC Generator in terms of design is that the AC generators’ current moves through the fixed coil.
+The Diff BW AC and DC Generators in terms of design are that the AC generators’ current moves through the fixed coil.
 The flow of current remains in the opposite direction, with the help of a moving magnet.
 While in DC generators the coil moves in a fixed field and the current flow with this movement, so no fixed coils for DC generators.

 One of the similarities between AC and DC generators is that they both have slip rings (created from metal) and also an armature coil.
 The armature connects to the outside circuit with the help of a connection that directly affects the type of the produced current.